Kootut teokset | Samlade skrifter | Selected Works

 Second, integrity is required for this purpose.
 Opportunities and occasions for cajoling, pleas, friendship, entertainment, gifts, the return of favours and mortal threats place the most genuine virtue in extreme peril of being shipwrecked here.
 Hypocrisy, vainglory, overbearing behaviour, conceitedness and other things which generally conceal themselves under the cloak of uprightness heel over at the first puff of wind, and although they then right themselves again, they still mostly remain waterlogged during the rest of the voyage.
 The voters should therefore focus their attention on integrity.

-Even if a member of the Diet, especially during protracted Diets, who participates in the legislative power for a long time and in successive sessions of the Diet may have the opportunity to rise too high above103 his fellow citizens, one would hardly expect him to forget the divine law and not remember from whom he derives his authority.
+Even if a member of the Diet, especially during protracted Diets, who participates in the legislative power for a long time and in successive sessions of the Diet may have the opportunity to rise too high above his fellow citizens, one would hardly expect him to forget the divine law and not remember from whom he derives his authority.

 Third, frankness is necessary for the implementation of the proposed remedies, so that, once mature consideration and integrity have established the equity of something, it is then unhesitatingly and without a moment’s waste put into effect by the Sovereign Power.
 The welfare of the whole country rests on its shoulders.
 It should not be intimidated by powerful opposition when it has truth and the best interests of the country on its side.
 What is easy today, when justice has prevailed in people’s consciences, may tomorrow, when it has been forgotten, become more difficult, but the day after tomorrow, when self-interest has had time to muster its forces, it will be impossible.
 If a soldier, when he has nerved himself, is allowed to attack his enemy at once, he has the courage to defeat him, but once he retreats, in order to await a better opportunity, he often loses what he had, the other side’s courage growing while his own diminishes, and then it is best in the end to capitulate.

 Finally, as these are not always general qualities, it is better if a free people entrusts its affairs to many rather than to a few individuals.
 The more numerous they are, the better do they represent their society; the less easily can they be swayed by particular interests; the less can they be silenced by threats and the harder it is to corrupt them.
-If they are few, and such individuals as most of whom most hope to have a share in power during further Diets, regulations to restrict their number and simultaneously104 increase their authority and free them from all accountability will be a natural consequence.
+If they are few, and such individuals as most of whom most hope to have a share in power during further Diets, regulations to restrict their number and simultaneously increase their authority and free them from all accountability will be a natural consequence.
 But who is unaware that it is the freedom not only of the delegates but also of their constituents that constitutes a free and happy society?

 Original documents